-Pumpkin Chocolate Chip Cookies are light and tender cake-like pumpkin chocolate chip cookie recipe.
+Pumpkin Chocolate Chip Cookies are light and tender cakey pumpkin chocolate chip cookies.
 No chilling necessary for this easy cookie recipe!

-The cake flour makes these pumpkin chocolate chip cookies the lightest, fluffiest cookies ever.
-They’re like spiced chocolate chip-studded pumpkin clouds.
+The cake flour makes these pumpkin chocolate chip cookies light and fluffy cookies!
+They're like spiced chocolate chip-studded pumpkin clouds.

 How to make pumpkin chocolate chip cookies

 Beat butter and sugar together in a large bowl for about 2 minutes or until smooth.
 Scrape down bowl.

 Add egg, pumpkin, vanilla and spices.
 Continue beating for 2 additional minutes.

 Batter may look separated.
 Scrape down bowl again.

 Add rest of ingredients to bowl, and mix just until flour is incorporated and all ingredients are combined.

 Using a 1-½ tablespoon cookie scoop, place dough about 2-inches onto cookie sheets lined with parchment paper or silicone baking mats.